kermit4/cjp2p-rust/README.md

 - general UX .. for devs though ..DX
 - less latency on the broadcast.html .. rewriting blocks should work fine, i think the problem was that they werent aligned before ..they need to modify in place node side
 - steer users to group_chat, fade out old chat
-- group_chat.html browser notifications doesnt go to the tab when clicked , at least on m52, - claude says hard to fix, but see if other sites are doing it?
-- CLI interface to group chat?
 - try to get github workflows to use make some?